seattlerb/production_log_analyzer/README.txt

 action_grep for pulling log lines for a single action and action_errors to summarize errors with counts.

-The analyzer requires the use of SyslogLogger from rails_analyzer_tools because the default Logger doesn't give any way to associate lines logged to a request.
+The analyzer currently requires the use of SyslogLogger because the default Logger doesn't give any way to associate lines logged to a request.

 The PL Analyzer also includes action_grep which lets you grab lines from a log that only match a single action.